quangvu0702/GAN-Challenge/README.md

 ### Project of the Week
  - Exercise in chapter 1 and 2.

-## Week 2 - Solving the inner maximization & outer minimization:
+## Week 2 - Solving the inner maximization & outer minimization
+---
 ### Theoretical material
  - Reading:
    - Chapter 3, 4[Adversarial Robustness - Theory and Practice](https://adversarial-ml-tutorial.org/introduction/)